Frequently Asked Questions

 No. TIAA Traditional accounts in RA/GRA/RC contracts are not eligible for coronavirus-related distributions due to existing contractual provisions in these contracts.
 Some Transfer Payout Annuity (TPA) contracts may be eligible for a TPA advance following normal procedures.

 Coronavirus-related withdrawals can be made available to money purchase plans at the direction of the plan sponsor and are subject to an important legal restriction.
 The restriction is that withdrawals from a money purchase plan cannot be made available to in-service participants generally under the age of 59½, or prior to the in-service distribution age selected under the terms of the plan.

 The act allows participants to recontribute within three years regardless of that year’s contribution limit.
 This will make it easier for them to replace the distribution amount in their retirement account.
 These recontributions will be treated as rollovers.
 While plans are not required to accept rollover contributions, the IRS "anticipates" that plans that generally accept rollover contributions would accept recontributions of coronavirus-related withdrawals.

 While this was possible before 9/22/20, the increase on loan limits expired on 9/22/20.
-Before that time, participants in plans that have opted to make coronavirus-related distributions available could obtain up to $200,000 through coronavirus-related withdrawals and loans, provided the participant has the funds available to support both activities and meets the eligibility conditions for a coronavirus-related distribution.
+Before that time, participants in plans that opted to make coronavirus-related distributions available could obtain up to $200,000 through coronavirus-related withdrawals and loans, provided the individual had the funds available to support both activities and met the eligibility conditions for a coronavirus-related distribution.
 This could, however, dramatically impact retirement savings.